-TECHNICAL PROGRAM APPEALS COMMITTEE
+APPEALS COMMITTEE:

-In cases in which the accused student disputes the facts and/or penalties upon which the charges are based as outlined in the respective program's student handbook, such charges shall be heard and determined by the Technical Program Appeals Committee.

-The appeals committee shall be impartial and shall be comprised of Technical Program Directors/Department Chairs or their designee.

-The appeals committee shall preside over a fair hearing for the student and the Institution's administration.
-The student and the Institution may be represented by counsel at the appeals.
+In cases where the accused student disputes the facts and/or penalties upon which the charges are based, the Student Appeals Committee shall hear such charges.
+The Student Appeals Committee will be comprised of three faculty representatives, one Student Services Administrator, one Student Advisor, and one student government representative.
+When appropriate, the appeals committee will include one or more branch campus/education center representatives.
+The committee shall preside over a fair hearing for the student and the institution's administration.
+Counsel may represent the student and the institution at the appeals.

-.
 NOTICE:

-The appeals committee shall notify the accused student by letter, telephone, or email of the date, time, and place for the appeals.
-The appeals will take place within two (2) business days of the case being forwarded to the committee
+The appeals committee shall notify the accused student by letter, telephone, or email of the appeals date, time, and location.
+Unless the student and the appeals committee otherwise agree, the appeals shall take place within seven class days after the letter's date.
+If the student has been suspended, the appeals shall take place as soon as possible.

-CONTENTS OF NOTICE

-The notice shall:
+CONTENTS OF THE NOTICE: The notice shall:

-- Direct the student to appear at a specified time, date and location. - Advise the student of his or her rights. - To be represented by counsel at the appeals. - To call witnesses, request copies of evidence in the District's possession, and offer evidence and agreement in his or her own behalf - To have the appeals recorded verbatim and have a stenographic digest made of the recording. - To ask questions of each witness who testifies against the student. - Contain the names of witnesses who will testify against the student and a description of documentation and other evidence that will be offered against the student. - Contain a copy or description of the complaint in sufficient detail to enable the student to prepare his or her defense against the charges. - State the proposed consequences or range of consequences that may be imposed.
+- 1. Direct the student to appear at a specified time, date, and location. - 2.
+Advise the student of their rights: - To be represented by counsel at the appeals. - To call witnesses, request copies of evidence in the District's possession, and offer evidence on their behalf. - To have the appeals recorded verbatim and have a stenographic digest made of the recording. - To ask questions of each witness who testifies against the student. - 3.
+Contain the names of witnesses who will testify against the student and a description of documentation and other evidence that will be offered against the student. - 4.
+Contain a copy or description of the complaint in sufficient detail to enable the student to prepare their defense against the charges. - 5.
+State the proposed consequences or range of consequences that may be imposed.

-FAILURE TO APPEAR FOR HEARING
+FAILURE TO APPEAR FOR HEARING:

-Except in cases of a student charged with failing to comply with College authority, no student may be found to have violated programmatic rules/regulations solely because the student failed to appear before a discipline body.
-In all cases, the information supporting the charges shall be presented and considered
+Except in cases of a student charged with failing to comply with College authority, no student may be found to have violated programmatic rules/regulations solely because the student failed to appear before a disciplinary body.
+In all cases, the information supporting the charges shall be presented and considered.

-HEARING PROCEDURE
+HEARING PROCEDURE: